 A payment can be made tax free where it is on account of a disability or injury (and also death).
 The payment must relate to the fact of the injury or disability and not any consequential affect on earnings.

-Both statutory redundancy payments and contractual redundancy payments fall within the £30,000 tax free exemption.
+Both statutory redundancy payments and contractual redundancy payments fall within the £30,000 exemption.

-Payments made direct into a pension scheme are not subject to tax.
+Payments made direct into a pension scheme are not taxable.
 However, there are annual and lifetime allowances for contributions to registered pension schemes.
-Contributions in excess of these allowances do incur tax liability.
+Contributions in excess of these allowances do incur taxation liability.

-Contributions to the cost of outplacement counselling or similar training are not taxable and are usually paid directly by the employer to the provider and do not count towards the £30,000 tax free exemption.
+Contributions to the cost of outplacement counselling or similar training are not taxable and are usually paid directly by the employer to the provider and do not count towards the £30,000 exemption.

 Martin Searle Solicitors offer free online information and legal advice for employers about Settlement Agreements tax and all other aspects of Settlement Agreements.